 I feel disappointed.
 He is the kind of man who super-exceeds what I need in a relationship.
 I want him to come back so we can have a fair shot at our relationship, but the stubborn side of me wants to jump ship.
 What should I do?
 Claire I need you!” – Toni

 Hi, Toni.
-You’re in a rough spot right now, and I wish I could hug you.
+I wish I could hug you.
 But I do have some good news for you, and a little help as well.

 He may not have responded for several reasons I can think of (didn’t see the message, didn’t know what to say, wasn’t sure what you needed from him, felt incredibly awkward), but you can easily tell him again.
 DON’T DROP THE BALL here, okay?
 Because it’s important.
 So…